mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Adaptive Palletizing with Simulation Optimization/README.md

 - Develop a separate simulation scenario featuring a conveyor belt that delivers boxes with unpredictable sizes and frequencies, challenging the system's adaptive capabilities.

 #### Advanced Project Work:
+- Integrate sensor feedback—such as real-time box dimensions from a vision system (via the Computer Vision Toolbox) or weight sensors—to update the optimization problem in real time.
 - Predictive Maintenance Integration:
     - Collect operational sensor data (e.g., joint torque, vibration, temperature) from the UR robot using the UR support package and/or RTDE interface.
     - Use the [Predictive Maintenance Toolbox](https://www.mathworks.com/help/predmaint/index.html) to process sensor data and identify features indicative of wear or failure, to develop predictive models) and forecast maintenance needs.